DavidPal/discrete-distribution/README.md

 support of the distributions.
 The naive algorithm is commonly used in many implementations of C++ standard library (clang, GCC).

-The details of the algorithm are described in `doc/` subdirectory.
+The details of the algorithm are described in the `doc/` directory.

-The ultimate goal of the project is to make implementation conform to C++ ISO standard and have it accepted to major open source implementations (GCC, clang).
+The ultimate goal of the project is to make implementation conform to C++ ISO standard and have it accepted to major open source implementations (clang, GCC).